-A gable roof, also known as a pitch roof, is a common roof shape with two sloping sides that meet at the highest point.
+A gable roof, also known as a pitched roof, is a common roof shape with two sloping sides that meet at the highest point.
 The triangular shape that the outside wall forms at either end of the roof is the actual gable.

 Both of these roof types might be made with traditional asphalt shingles or cedar shake, or they may be made of metal roofing material.
 Some people even utilize gable roofs for their green roof.
 If you’re wondering, ‘What is a green roof?”
 It’s a roof that is partially or completely covered in plants and growing medium.